Before Netflix subscribers learned what The Home Edit was, I was following them on Instagram.

 4. Label Everything

-While using clear bins are great for storage, sometimes you can’t or you have some great looking cloth storage boxes.
+While using clear bins is great for storage, sometimes you can’t or you have some great-looking cloth storage boxes.

 Regardless, labeling everything makes it easier to see what’s inside.